apache/lucenenet/websites/site/index.md

 Lucene.Net is a port of the Lucene search engine library, written in C# and targeted at .NET runtime users

-### Latest Version - Lucene 4.8 Beta
+### Latest Version - Lucene.NET 4.8.0 Beta

 * The beta version is extremely stable
-* Has more than 7000+ passing unit tests
+* Has more than 7800+ passing unit tests
-* Integrates well with .Net 5.0
+* Integrates well with .NET 5.0
-* Supports NetStandard 2.0, and  NetStandard 2.1
+* Supports .NET Standard 2.0, and .NET Standard 2.1
-* Supports with .Net Framework 4.5.1+
+* Supports with .NET Framework 4.5.1+
 * Some developers already use it in production environments

 ### Our Goals